seqeralabs/nf-aggregate/README.md

 ```

 > [!NOTE]
 > Gantt plots depend on information derived from the Fusion logs.
-For that reason, Gantt plots will be ommited from the pipeline outputs for non-Fusion runs, irrespective of whether the `--skip_run_gantt` parameter has been set.
+For that reason, Gantt plots will be ommitted from the pipeline outputs for non-Fusion runs, irrespective of whether the `--skip_run_gantt` parameter has been set.

 ## Contributions